 Moore became a state senator from Brunswick County in 1782, a year after Gen. Cornwallis’ surrender at Yorktown effectively ended hostilities in the Revolutionary War.
 The N.C.
 General Assembly named Moore the state’s attorney general in 1783, a position previously held by James Iredell, for whom Iredell County (Statesville) is named.
 Moore served in the position for nine years.

 Moore acquired Gray’s property near Hillsborough in 1785, a year after a county was cut from Cumberland and named in his honor.
-He renamed the site “Moorefields” and over the years amassed 1,202 acres.
+He renamed the site “Moorefields” and over the years amassed 1,202 acres, more or less.
 Moorefields was a mile and three-quarters at its widest and more than two miles from north to south.

 Meanwhile, in 1792 Moore, a Federalist, returned to legislative office, winning election to the state House of Commons.
 Two years later, at a time when state legislatures chose U.S. Senators, he was defeated by a single vote in seeking that office.
 Moore became a Superior Court judge in 1798 and the next year was nominated to the U.S. Supreme Court by President John Adams.